 Students must undertake two advanced educational activities (AEAs) while they are engaged in Division III work.
 All AEAs must demonstrate a serious academic/intellectual approach and engagement at an advanced level.
 They must indicate semester-long involvement, be evaluated by faculty, and take place in a setting that permits interactions with other students who are working at an advanced level.

 One of the AEAs must be an advanced level course or supervised teaching/teaching assistantship (TA).
-The other AEA may be an advanced level course; teaching assistantship; a supervised internship; a course of independent study for which the student is properly registered; or facilitation of an EPEC course that is planned with and evaluated by a Hampshire faculty member.
+The other AEA may be an advanced level course; teaching assistantship; a Special Project; a course of independent study for which the student is properly registered; or facilitation of an EPEC course that is planned with and evaluated by a Hampshire faculty member.
 In all cases, at least one of the AEAs must be an advanced level course or TA.
 Students who take an advanced level course at another college or university must receive a grade of C or better in a credit-bearing course of at least three semester credits or the equivalent in order for it to count as an AEA.
 Students may not audit or receive a pass/fail grade in an AEA.

 Advanced level course definition:

 An advanced level course must be approved by the student’s Division III committee and related to the student’s Division III area of study.
 For the purposes of satisfying Division III advanced educational activities, independent studies are not considered advanced level courses.
 A course may be considered advanced-level if it is:

 - A 200-level Hampshire course with approval of the Division III committee;

 - Any Five College course or course taken at another college or university that is directed at seniors or graduate students.

 Supervised teaching /teaching assistantship (TA) definition: